Image

 • Prior conviction for an offense under this section

-Penalties for Promotion of Child Pornography in Johnson County, MO
+Legal Ramifications for Promotion of Child Pornography in and Around Johnson County, MO

 • Johnson County, MO residents with a prior child pornography conviction, engaging in widespread promotion of child pornography or promoting it to a minor, may face a class D felony, punishable by 4 years in prison and fines.

 If you are facing sexploitation charges, you are facing a class B felony.
-However, if the child involved was under 14 years old the charges are elevated to a class A felony, carrying a minimum prison sentence of 10 years with a maximum of life imprisonment.
+However, if the child involved was under the age of 14 the charges increase to a class A felony, which carries a minimum prison sentence of 10 years with a maximum of life in prison.

-Mandatory Sex Offender Registration in Johnson County, MO and Throughout Missouri
+Who Has to Register as a Sex Offender in Johnson County, MO and Throughout Missouri?

 • Possessing and/or promoting child pornography